AdityaKshettri/Logs-Monitoring-ELK/README.md

 2 - Download Kibana .zip file from [Kibana Downloads](https://www.elastic.co/downloads/kibana).
 Extract the .zip file and run "kibana.bat" file in /bin folder.
 Goto http://localhost:5601/ and you can see the Kibana webpage.
 Create a new Index "logstash-*".
 Goto Discover Page and you will see the logs there when you run the spring boot application.

 3 - Download Logstash .zip file from [Logstash Downloads](https://www.elastic.co/downloads/logstash).
 Extract the .zip file.
-Create "logstash.conf" file inside the folder and add the following content into it and save it:
+Create "logstash.conf" file inside the folder and add the following content into it, replace the PROJECT_PATH and save it:

 input {
   file {
     type => "java"
-    path => "D:/Projects/SpringBoot/logs-monitoring/spring-boot-elk.log"
+    path => "PROJECT_PATH/spring-boot-elk.log"
     codec => multiline {
       pattern => "^%{YEAR}-%{MONTHNUM}-%{MONTHDAY} %{TIME}.*"
       negate => "true"